 I love this green tea buttercream swirled on chocolate cupcakes.
 Dust over some cocoa powder or green tea powder to decorate and you’ll get a cute and easy chocolate matcha cupcake.
 It’s also especially tasty to frost lemon, vanilla or white chocolate cakes and cupcakes.

 For something a bit different, you can use this frosting between two cookies to make filled sandwich cookies.
 This would be a delicious matcha filling for a black sesame shortbread.
-You can even roll them in toasted black sesame seeds for the ultimate black sesame and match combo!
+You can even roll them in toasted black sesame seeds for the ultimate black sesame and matcha combo!

 Decorating